Paula Menyuk: Biography

 Menyuk rose as a leading expert in child language development and disorders and eventually obtained the rank of Professor Emerita in the Developmental Studies and Applied Linguistics program at Boston University.
 Menyuk retired from Boston University in 1998.

 Menyuk's research was supported by the National Institutes of Health, the U.S. Air Force, and the U.S. Army.

 Outside of scholarly work Menyuk had a passion for safe environmental implementation.

 Research

 Menyuk's research focused on the linguistic behavior of children and adolescents, covering topics such as the development of spoken language, prosody, metalinguistic awareness, and reading.
 Other work examined language development in children specifically impacted by otitis media.
 Menyuk's research has been described as aligning with Chomsky's theoretical perspective and centered around explaining how the faculty of language matures during childhood.

 Honors and recognition

 Menyuk was a Fulbright Fellow in 1971 and in 1989.
 Menyuk received the Honors of the Association award from the American Speech-Language-Hearing Association and earned the rank of Fellow within the organization.

-Boston University created the annual Paula Menyuk award in her honor to support graduate students attending the annual Boston University Conference on Language Development (BUCLD).
+Boston University created the annual Paula Menyuk award in her honor to support students attending the annual Boston University Conference on Language Development (BUCLD).